Hellisotherpeople/CX_DB8/README.md

 ## Features

-* Worlds most flexible unsupervised extractive summarizer
+* Worlds most flexible unsupervised extractive summarizer / semantic search engine
-* Queryable text-rank like Summarization
+* Queryable text-rank like Summarization for words, sentences, or paragraphs.
+(Char level and ngram level on the way)
-* Supports all modern word embedding architectures
+* Supports all any combination of modern word embedding architectures
+* Outputs underlined and highlighted summary in terminal, docx, and HTML
 * Graphically visualize summaries with either first 3 vector components of model or a dimensionality reduction algorithim reducing original embedding to 3D.
 Colors of each point reflect cosine similarity to query (red dot) (UMAP)